clockworksspheres/wNp/README.md

 ## How to build & package

+using venv to create a python environment for development of the project.

+Will be using PyInstaller to create an app or integrated binary, depending on the operating system.

-Still in the process of building.
+Still in the process of building the build pipeline.
+BuildScripts borrowed from another project.
+Only the build.macos.sh functions to build the dev environment.

 ## How to release